 Who can forget the crescendo in "Dola Re Dola" from the 2002 film Devdas, a song that is steeped in energy from its opening notes to its end, all thanks to KK and his booming rendition of the chorus.
 And then there is "Aja Gufaon Mein Aa" from the 2001 film Aks- possibly one of the most underrated songs by the singer where his electrifying voice complements the mysticism brought to the table by co-singer Vasundhara Das.

-In the mid 2000s, we were blessed with romantic songs that would stand the test of time and many of them were sung by KK.
+In the mid-2000s, we were blessed with romantic songs that would stand the test of time and many of them were sung by KK.
 Be it "Tu Hi Meri Shab Hai" from Gangster, "Kya Mujhe Pyaar Hai" from Woh Lamhe, "O Meri Jaan" from Life In A...
 Metro or "Dil Kyu Ye Mera" from Kites.
 KK was also a team player, featuring in hit songs with other prominent singers of his generation- for the film Dil Chahta Hai, he sung the youth anthem of the decade "Koi Kahe Kehta Rahe" along with Shaan and Shankar Mahadevan.

 Then there was the title track of the film Jhoom Barabar Jhoom, which he sung alongside Sukhwinder Singh, Mahalakshmi Iyer and Shankar Mahadevan and Gunday's hit song "Tune Maari Entriyaan", also featuring Neeti Mohan and Vishal Dadlani.

 We got very few memorable Bollywood tracks from the singer in the last few years and no one but the musicians in the industry is to be blamed for that.
 An industry plagued by remixes and mashups had very little to offer that could do justice to the singer's potential and experience.
-We did get a glimpse of what we were missing out on with 83's "Yeh Hausle", sadly, the song will now haunt us as one the last melodies sung by KK.
+We did get a glimpse of what we were missing out on with 83's "Yeh Hausle", sadly, the song will now haunt us as one of the last melodies sung by KK.

 While his discography can't be captured in a single article, here are some of the best KK songs that will forever remind us how KK brought depth and sensitivity to music with his voice: